youzan/zent/packages/zent/src/popover/README_en-US.md

 #### `adjustPosition`

-You can use this method to update `Pop` position.
+You can use this method to update `Popover` position.

-You rarely need it. `Pop` will update its position automatically on window scroll and resize.
+You rarely need it. `Popover` will update its position automatically on window scroll and resize.

 <style>
 .zent-doc-popover {